-The Reproaches are sung to music by Chris Upton.
 O my people, what have I done to you?
 How have I offended you?

-Part of a 6th century hymn by Venantius Fortunatus written for the procession that brought a part of the true Cross to the Frankish Queen Radegunda in 570.
-Interestingly, she is a patron saint of Jesus College, Cambridge, which was founded on the site of the 12th century Nunnery, and had a chapel in Exeter Cathedral named after her.
+These words are part of a 6th Century hymn by Venantius Fortunatus, written for the procession that brought a part of the true Cross to the Frankish Queen Radegunda in 570.
+Interestingly, she is patron saint of Jesus College, Cambridge, which was founded on the site of a 12th Century Nunnery.
+A chapel in Exeter Cathedral is also named after her.